demandchain/developer.offerengine.com/content/v3/get_deals.md

 : _Optional String_ : Filter deals by region city.
 Can be used in conjunction with "=" and "[]".
 To select a deals from multiple region cities, use ?filter=region_city[san%20francisco,los%20angeles].

 lat_long_radius
 : _Optional String_ : Filter deals by location using latitude, longitude and radius in miles.
-Use ?filter=lat_long[123.1112,-321.1132,5]
+Use ?filter=lat_long_radius[123.1112,-321.1132,5]

 ### Inventory parameters

 sold_out
 : _Optional Boolean_ : Filter deals that are either sold_out or not sold_out.
-Use sold_out=false to select deals that are not sold_out
+Use ?filter=sold_out=false to select deals that are not sold_out

 ## Response